 Prior to the closing of the Reorganization, Ashland will take initial steps to reorganize its assets and liabilities so that the Ashland Global businesses and Valvoline business are held in separate subsidiaries of Ashland.
 Promptly following the closing of the Reorganization, Ashland Global will take steps to further reorganize its assets and liabilities so that the Ashland Global businesses are contributed to Ashland Global and the Valvoline business is contributed to a newly formed subsidiary, Valvoline Inc. ("Valvoline").
 To complete the initial phase of the Separation, Ashland Global plans to cause Valvoline to do an initial public offering of up to 20% of its common stock (the "IPO").
 We sometimes refer to these reorganization transactions and the closing of the IPO as the "initial phase" of the Separation.
-We expect the initial phase of the Separation to be followed by Ashland Global distributing, on a pro rata basis, the remaining common stock of Valvoline to Ashland Global's shareholders upon expiration of the IPO lock-up (180 days after completion of the IPO).
-We sometimes refer to this distribution, or if the IPO is not completed, a distribution of 100% of the common stock of Valvoline to Ashland Global's shareholders, as the "Final Separation."
+We expect the initial phase of the Separation to be followed by Ashland Global distributing, on a pro rata basis, the remaining common stock of Valvoline to Ashland Global's shareholders upon expiration of the IPO lock-up (typically six months after completion of the IPO).
+We sometimes refer to this distribution as the "Final Separation."